Dynamic Regret Reduces to Kernelized Static Regret

-We note that in the special case of the 1-dimensional squared loss $\ell_t(y)=\half(\yt-y)^2$, it is possible to achieve $R_T(\cmpy_1,\ldots,\cmpy_T) = \tilde\scO(T^{1/3}C_T^{2/3})$ where $C_T= \sum_t\abs{\cmpy_t-\cmpy_\tmm}$ is the (un-squared) path-length of the benchmark \emph{predictions}, and this bound is minimax optimal among the class of discrete TV-bounded sequences, which is more general than the Sobolev class in the example above \citep{BabyW19}.
+In each of the results above, the main trade-off is between the comparator norm $\lambda\norm{\cmp}^{2}_{\hh}$ and the effective dimension $\deff(\lambda)$.
+As an illustrative example, the following shows that the linear spline kernel can achieve non-trivial \emph{squared} path-length guarantees, which were recently shown to be unattainable in the OLO setting \parencite{jacobsen2024equivalence}. \begin{example} The linear spline kernel $k(s,t)=\min(s,t)$ has well-known RKHS norm of $\norm{\cmp}_\hh^2= \norm{\grad\cmp}_{L^2}^2=\int |\Partial{\cmp(t)}|^2 dt$.
+Moreover, in \Cref{app:sobolev} we show that we can bound $\norm{\grad \cmp}_{L^2}\le \cO(\sqrt{\sum_t\abs{\cmpy_t-\cmpy_\tmm}^2_\ww}):=C_T'$ and that the effective dimension is $\deff(\lambda)=\cO(T/\sqrt{\lambda})$ (\Cref{thm:discrete-squared-pl,thm:spline-deff} respectively).
+Optimally tuning $\lambda$ leads to $\DRegret(\cmpy_1,\ldots,\cmpy_T) = \tilde\cO(T^{2/3}(C_T')^{2/3})$ which matches the minimax optimal rate for forecasting in the class of discrete Sobolev sequences of bounded variation \citep{sadhanala2016total,BabyW19}.
+Note that $\lambda$ can be tuned without data-dependent prior knowledge using mixture-of-experts and a simple clipping argument \citep{mayo2022scalefree,jacobsen2024online}. \end{example} In the special case of the 1-dimensional squared loss $\ell_t(y)=\half(\yt-y)^2$, it is possible to achieve $R_T(\cmpy_1,\ldots,\cmpy_T) = \tilde\cO(T^{1/3}C_T^{2/3})$ where $C_T= \sum_t\abs{\cmpy_t-\cmpy_\tmm}$ is the (unsquared) path-length of the benchmark \emph{predictions}, and this bound is minimax optimal among the class of discrete TV-bounded sequences, which is more general than the Sobolev class in the example above \citep{BabyW19,zhang2025nonstationary}.
 Designing a kernel with a suitable effective dimension to achieve this trade-off has proven non-trivial and is left as a direction for future work.

 An exciting benefit of reducing to static regret is that we can leverage more ``exotic'' static regret guarantees to uncover new and interesting trade-offs in dynamic regret, essentially for free.
 For example, in recent years there has been an interest in algorithms which adapt to the \emph{directional} covariance between the comparator and the losses~\citep{vanErvenK16,cutkosky2018black,cutkosky2020better,mhammedi2020lipschitz,cutkosky2024fully}, to guarantee